ttag-org/ttag-cli/README.md

 will check if all translations are present in .po file
 #### Arguments:
-	--lang  -l   sets default lang (ISO format)  (default: en) --discover   string overrides babel-plugi-ttag setting - https://ttag.js.org/docs/plugin-api.html#configdiscover.
+	--lang  -l   sets default lang (ISO format)  (default: en) --skip	allows you to skip some instances of validation.
+This can be useful when you want to check your .po file for duplicate keys
+		[choices: "translation"]
+	--discover   string overrides babel-plugi-ttag setting - https://ttag.js.org/docs/plugin-api.html#configdiscover.
 Can be used to discover ttag functions without explicit import.
 Only known ttag functions can be used as params (t, jt, ngettext, gettext, _)
 	--numberedExpressions   boolean overrides babel-plugin-ttag setting -  https://ttag.js.org/docs/plugin-api.html#confignumberedexpressions.
 Refer to the doc for the details.